We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Australian Taxation Office

-If your business receives PSI, you need to work out if special tax rules (the PSI rules) apply to that income.
-If the PSI rules apply, they affect who reports the PSI to us and deductions you can claim.
+Contractors receiving PSI need to work out if the PSI rules apply to that income.
+When the rules apply, they affect how a contractor reports their income and which deductions they can claim.

 -